nasa/openmct/CONTRIBUTING.md

 Commit messages should not:

 * Exceed 54 characters in length on the subject line.
-* Exceed 72 characters in length in the body of the commit.
+* Exceed 72 characters in length in the body of the commit,
-  * Except where necessary to maintain the structure of machine-readable or machine-generated text (e.g. error messages)
+  * Except where necessary to maintain the structure of machine-readable or machine-generated text (e.g. error messages).

 See [Contributing to a Project](http://git-scm.com/book/ch5-2.html) from Pro Git by Shawn Chacon and Ben Straub for a bit of the rationale behind